jacksleight/statamic-bard-texstyle/docs/pins.md

 ### Options

-The spot keys are used as the handles.
-Spots can have the following options:
+The pin keys are used as the handles.
+Pins can have the following options:

 * **display (string)**
-  The display name of the spot.
+  The display name of the pin.
 * **icon (string)**
   Icon name or custom SVG icon.
 Options are:
     * `letter`